Mtimpson/portfolio-frontend/README.md

    ng serve & navigate to `http://localhost:4200/
    ```

-## 🚀 Building and Running for Production
+## 🚀 Building and Running for Production.

 1. Generate a full static production build